Pink Floyd live performances: 1975 North America Tour & Knebworth '75

-In 1975, the band launched a short tour that ended two months prior to the release of Wish You Were Here, which eventually sold out stadiums and arenas across America.

-The last gig of the tour was as the headliner of 1975 Knebworth Festival, which also featured The Steve Miller Band, Captain Beefheart and Roy Harper (who joined Pink Floyd on the stage to sing "Have a Cigar").
-It was the second Knebworth Festival, which featured artists such as The Rolling Stones, Led Zeppelin, Genesis and Frank Zappa between 1974 and 1979.
+In 1975, prior to the release of Wish You Were Here, the band launched a short tour two-month tour which sold out stadiums and arenas across America.
+The last gig of the tour was as headliner of the 1975 Knebworth Festival in England, which also featured The Steve Miller Band, Captain Beefheart and Roy Harper, who joined Pink Floyd on the stage to sing "Have a Cigar".

-Despite some technical problems, the band managed to perform a remarkable concert, which as well as the usual special effects featured a fly-past by a pair of Spitfires.
-This was supposed to synchronise with the start of 'Breathe' but the band had tuning difficulties and the planes flew over before the start of the set.
-Knebworth was the last time the band would perform "Echoes" and the entire Dark Side of the Moon with Roger Waters.
+The band's special effects featured a fly-past by a pair of Spitfires.
+This was supposed to synchronise with the start of 'Breathe', but the band had technical difficulties and the planes flew over before the start of the set.
+Knebworth was the last time the band performed "Echoes" and the entire Dark Side of the Moon with Roger Waters.

 In the Flesh

-A typical 1977 set list would include the following:
+A typical 1977 set list included the following: